FIWARE/tutorials.Big-Data-Spark/README.md

 ##### Subscribing to context changes

-Once a dynamic context system is up and running (execute Example1), we need to inform **Flink** of changes in context.
+Once a dynamic context system is up and running (execute Example1), we need to inform **Spark** of changes in context.

 This is done by making a POST request to the `/v2/subscription` endpoint of the Orion Context Broker.

 - The `fiware-service` and `fiware-servicepath` headers are used to filter the subscription to only listen to measurements from the attached IoT Sensors, since they had been provisioned using these settings

-- The notification `url` must match the one our Flink program is listening to.
+- The notification `url` must match the one our Spark program is listening to.
 Substiture ${MY_IP} for your machine's IP address in the docker0 network (must be accesible from the docker container).
 You can get this IP like so (maybe yo need to use sudo):
 ```bash
 docker network inspect bridge --format='{{(index .IPAM.Config 0).Gateway}}'
 ```